AbinayaThulsi/MSR-Assignemnt-3/README.md

 The [Code](https://github.com/irving-muller/soft_alignment_model_bug_deduplication) & [Dataset](https://zenodo.org/record/3922012#.YBUloehKhnI) of the paper can be found here.

+And the reproduction [Code & Data](https://github.com/AbinayaThulsi/MSR-Soft-Alignment-Model-for-Bug-Duplication) can be found here

 # Threat

 The model is slower than the methods based on Siamese neural networks.
 Hence the runtime itself is high with GPU.
 In our case, as mentioned by in assignment 2 we ran using CPU so the time taken will be even more.
 Hence, we decided to work on reducing the runtime using other algorithms.